Michael Martínez (baseball): Boston Red Sox

 On July 8, 2016, Martínez was traded to the Boston Red Sox in exchange for cash.
 During his time with Boston, Martínez hit .167/.286/.167 with no home runs and no RBI in 6 at bats.
 Martínez appeared in 4 games and started in one, playing right field.

 Cleveland Indians (second stint)

 After being designated for assignment by the Red Sox on August 2, 2016, Martínez was claimed by the Cleveland Indians off waivers on August 4.
-Martínez hit into the final out to Kris Bryant in the Indians' Game 7 loss in the 2016 World Series to the Chicago Cubs, which was their first World Series championship in 108 years.
+Martínez is best known for hitting into the final out to Kris Bryant in the Indians' Game 7 loss in the 2016 World Series to the Chicago Cubs, which was their first World Series championship in 108 years.
 On November 23, 2016, he was outrighted to Triple-A.

 He signed a new minor league contract with the Indians organization on December 1.

 The Indians purchased Martínez's contract on April 2, 2017, adding him to their 2017 opening day roster.
 Martínez was designated for assignment on May 14.
 He elected free agency following the season on November 6.